 Regarding lien rights, Idaho Power recommends that the second lien requirement be eliminated.
-Staff objects to this proposed modification and notes that without a second lien the methodology for QFs requesting levelized rates requires the posting as liquid security 35% of the estimated overpayment liability amount.
-Idaho Power admits mixed feelings and recommends that should the Commission continue with the second lien requirement, that the Company be permitted to collect the cost from the QF or alternatively recover the expense as part of its annual PCA filing.
-How does the Commission wish to treat the Company's Application regarding elimination of second lien rights?
+Staff objects to this proposed modification and notes that without a second lien the methodology for QFs requesting levelized rates requires the posting of liquid security, 35% of the estimated overpayment liability amount.
+Idaho Power admits mixed feelings and informs the Commission that should the second lien continue to be a security requirement, it is the Company's intention to outsource this legal work.
+Idaho Power requests Commission authority to collect the Company-estimated \$1,000 to \$1,500 cost of securing a lien from the QF or alternatively recover the lien expense as part of its annual Power Cost Adjustment (PCA) filing.
+Commission Staff contends that this is a contract administration cost and has never been a cost directly billed to QFs.
+It is also, Staff contends, not the type of power cost that is appropriate for recovery through a PCA.